 My freshman orientation experience was nerve-racking and exciting at the same time.
 I came in the day as anxious as any normal freshman would be, but as orientation began and got rolling, I slowly started to get super excited for college and what was to come.
 Experiencing a big campus, learning about classes and meeting other students was a great starting point to launch me into my college career.

 My two best pieces of advice would be to try new things and start making connections!
-College is a time to explore you're interests.
+College is a time to explore your interests.
 Find what you're academically passionate about and work towards it.
 Getting to know your classmates and professors is also key.
 You never know who could help you proofread that final paper or land that future job!

 What drew me to UW-Eau Claire was the campus, the amount of organizations on campus, and the size of the school.
 The campus is truly astounding and unique with the Chippewa running through it.
 The variety of organizations on campus left me with a feeling of opportunity and interest.
 And the size of the school was appealing because I knew I'd get the intimate education and overall college experience you wouldn't find at a large Division 1 school.